rysavy-ondrej/Netfox.NDX/Docs/DiagnosticConstraintLanguage.md

 ```
 Rule consists of three blocks.

-* Events are defined as maps because each event is assigned a name and expression that provides the event set selector.
+* Events are defined as maps because each event is assigned a name and expression that provides the event stream selector.
 * Assert block consists of a list of constraints.
+The meaning of assert is defined by the conjunction of its constrain expressions.ß
 * Select block contains a map for creating resulting structure.

 ## Model and Interpretation